 If you want to see more and practice reading and analyzing passages like the ones that will appear on the test, just click below!

-We’ve now reached the Mathematics Achievement section, the final topic of problem-solving on the ISEE.
-This section consists entirely of math word problems.
-Unlike the quantitative reasoning section, this one aims to test your knowledge and skills in mathematical concepts you learned in school, so a broader understanding of the concepts is required.
-The problems encompass many math subjects, centering around algebra, geometry, probability, and measurements.
-You are given 40 minutes to complete this section.
+We've now reached the Math Achievement section, the final problem-solving topic on the ISEE.
+This section consists entirely of mathematical word problems.
+Unlike the Quantitative Reasoning section, this section is designed to test your knowledge and skills in mathematical concepts that you learned in school, so a broader understanding of the concepts is required.
+The problems cover many math topics, focusing on algebra, geometry, probability, and measurement.
+You have 40 minutes to complete this section.

 A tennis player is standing 2 meters away from a net whose height is one meter, as shown in the diagram.